 However, if the botox was reconstituted with something other than buffered saline, then yes, it can hurt.
 In this case, it's best to start over with a new unopened vial and explain the reconstitution process to your provider.
-If you're looking for more information about botox injections and what can you expect from your procedure?
-Schedule a consultation at Derma-Tech Medical Spa in Joplin, Missouri.
+If you're looking for more information about botox injections, you can visit the Botox Cosmetics website for Q&A or schedule a consultation at Derma-Tech Medical Spa in Joplin, Missouri.
 Some side effects may include swelling, redness, and pain or tenderness at the injection site, but they are mild and go away within a few hours or days.
-Talk to your doctor about side effects, such as headache, neck pain, eye problems, or allergic reactions.
+Talk to your doctor about other side effects such as headache, neck pain, eye problems, or allergic reactions.
 So does Botox hurt?
 The answer is usually no.